Introduction: Home Lighting Automation - Light Sensor

 And now you are all done!
 I hope you enjoyed working on this project.

 Light sensors are useful devices in wide range of applications and are very common in automatic control systems.
-Other applications include solar tracking, security systems, street lights and are also used in almost all cars nowadays to control interior and exterior lights.
+Other applications include solar tracking, security systems, street lights and they are also used in almost all cars nowadays to control interior and exterior lights.

 Thank you for your time and don't forget to leave your comments.